amirhh00/wgsl/src/app/step/next-step/page.md

 ## show cases

-There are some show cases that you can try to implement by yourself in your browser.
+There are some show cases that you can try out to see the power of WebGPU and WGSL in your browser.

 - [Heavy Math Calculation with Web Worker vs Web Assembly (Rust) vs WGSL](/showcases/heavyMathCalculation)